pwintz/pwintz.github.io/_posts/2024-07-02-theorem-like-environments-in-latex.md

 # Chapter-based Numbering

-For document classes that use chapters, I prefer to number the theorem-like environments on a chapter-by-chapter basis (e.g., "Theorem 1.1", "Theorem 1.2" in Chapter 1 and "Theorem 2.1", "Theorem 2.2" in Chapter 2.)
+For document classes that use chapters, I prefer to number the theorem-like environments on a chapter-by-chapter basis (e.g., "Theorem&nbsp;1.1", "Theorem&nbsp;1.2" in Chapter&nbsp;1 and "Theorem&nbsp;2.1", "Theorem&nbsp;2.2" in Chapter&nbsp;2.)
 The following code automatically enables chapter-based numbering when the `chapter` [counter](https://www.overleaf.com/learn/latex/Counters) is defined.

 <pre class="language-latex">